reshamas/fastai_deeplearn_part1/courses/ml1/lesson_04.md

 - look at relationships, and then ask "what happened?  what [external factor] could be causing this?
 - replacing whole column with constant.., 1961
 - plot all 500 predictions

+### Plot year made vs sale elapsed
+- note that year made = 1000 ---> go to client, they tell us that "1000" is for when we don't know the year of the make
+- in order to understand the plot better, remove the items that were made before 1930
+- next, let's look at the relationship between year made and sale price
+-

+### ggplot
+- there's a great package called ggplot
+- it was originally in the R package
+- "gg" = **Grammar of Graphics**
+- powerful way of producing plots in a flexible way
+- can pip install, already part of fastai environment
+- similar Python API as in R (though R has better documentation)
+- when you do plots, most datasets you will use will be too big
+  - there are so many points, it will take forever, and may look like a big mess
+- that's why Jeremy uses `get_sample` first:

 ## Tree Interpreter
 - Contributions: